lpalova/lpalova.github.io/about.md

 <!--I have full responsibility for managing and running my classes.
 I am in charge of creating syllabi, exam questions and teaching materials, grading, and working with classroom presentation equipment.-->

 ### More Information
-I love analyzing data.
-I am an independent thinker and a quick learner.
-Areas of my interests include technology, education, energy, healthcare and more.
+I am a self-starter, experienced researcher and data analyst.
+In my free time, I also love playing volleyball and canoeing/kayaking.

 ### Contact me